Another-Joy/Horizon/Coils/Tear Coil.md

-I - When a component is shot if by this weapon, deal an additional 1 damage II- When a component is shot if by this weapon, deal an additional 1 damage.
-Deal 1 extra damage vs components II- When a component is shot if by this weapon, deal an additional 1 damage.
-Deal 2 extra damage vs components
+I - When a component is shot off by this weapon, deal an additional 1 damage

+II - When a component is shot off by this weapon, deal an additional 1 damage.
+Deal 1 extra damage vs components

+III - When a component is shot off by this weapon, deal an additional 2 damage.
+Deal 1 extra damage vs components